cerplot/luigi/doc/configuration.rst

 retry_external_steps
-  If true, incomplete external steps (i.e. steps where the ``run()`` method is NotImplemented) will be retested for completion while Luigi is running.
+  If true, incomplete external steps (i.e. steps where the ``run()`` method is NotImplemented) will be retested for completion while Trun is running.
   This means that if external dependencies are satisfied after a workflow has started, any steps dependent on that resource will be eligible for running.
   Note: Every time the step remains incomplete, it will count as FAILED, so normal retry logic applies (see: ``retry_count`` and ``retry_delay``).
   This setting works best with ``worker_keep_alive: true``.
-  If false, external steps will only be evaluated when Luigi is first invoked.
+  If false, external steps will only be evaluated when Trun is first invoked.
-  In this case, Luigi will not check whether external dependencies are satisfied  while a workflow is in progress, so dependent steps will remain PENDING until the workflow is reinvoked.
+  In this case, Trun will not check whether external dependencies are satisfied  while a workflow is in progress, so dependent steps will remain PENDING until the workflow is reinvoked.
   Defaults to false for backwards compatibility.